intershop/intershop-pwa/docs/guides/migrations.md

 | `<p class="form-control-plaintext">` | `<p viewModeContent>`  |
 | `<input class="form-control">`       | `<input editModeForm>` |

-Search for the usage of `ish-in-place-edit` in your project's customizations and change the used selectors.
+Search for the usage of `ish-in-place-edit` in your project's customizations and update the selectors accordingly.

-With version 8.0.0 the projects Stylelint and ESLint dependencies were updated.
+In version 8.0.0, the project's Stylelint and ESLint dependencies were updated.
 The following commands should be executed after the formatting/linting dependencies updates to adapt the customized project code to changed/new rules.

 ```